CTNE – National Energy Technology Cluster

 - innovative components and systems for the production and distribution of sustainable and low-carbon energy;

-- production, storage and distribution of electricity according to the Smart grid concept.
+- production, storage and distribution of electricity according to the Smart grid concept

 NeMESi Project: New Sustainable Energy Mixing

-In particular, it addresses the evaluation of the benefits deriving from the integration of concentrated solar plants (equipped with innovative systems for thermal storage), with plants for the production of steam for industrial use and for the generation of electricity, identifying and defining at the same time the more convenient configurations and related optimization parameters.
+In particular, it addressed the evaluation of the benefits deriving from the integration of concentrated solar plants (equipped with innovative systems for thermal storage), with plants for the production of steam for industrial use and for the generation of electricity, identifying and defining at the same time the more convenient configurations and related optimization parameters.

 Living Grid Project

-The focus of the project is the development of new models for the optimal management, in emergency conditions, of the National Transmission Grid, of the disconnection and reconnection of portions of the grid and the related distributed energy resources.
+The focus of the project was the development of new models for the optimal management, in emergency conditions, of the National Transmission Grid, of the disconnection and reconnection of portions of the grid and the related distributed energy resources.

-The project involves the construction of a demonstrator/pilot capable of representing a technologically scalable system.
+Part of the project’s workplan was also the construction of a demonstrator/pilot capable of representing a technologically scalable system.

 Three-year technology plan